joenorris000/Portfolio/Showcase Projects/NFL_combine/NFL_Combine.md

 ```

-## Question 1 Which Position is more likely to be drafted
+## Question 1 Which Position is More Likely to be Drafted?

 ### Visualization